h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/LocationDAO.rst

 .. java:method:: public Location getLocation(Integer id)
    :outertype: LocationDAO

-   Gets the location.
+   Gets the location with the given id.

    :param id: the id
-   :return: the location
+   :return: the location, or null if it doesn't exist

 listLocations
 ^^^^^^^^^^^^^